 Do I need to take the GRE exam and what is the minimum score?

 GRE scores are required of all applicants and should be taken early enough for scores to reach MIT before the January 3 deadline.
 We do not accept the GMAT as a replacement.
 The Verbal, Quantitative, and Analytical Writing sections are required of all applicants to the DUSP Graduate Program.
 There is no minimum score requirement for the MCP program.
 The minimum score required for the PhD program is 1200 V&Q combined (308 in the new scoring system), and an analytical writing score of 5.0.
-If your scores do not meet the minimum required for admission, or if you have not taken the test, we will not be able to admit you.
-Applications with low and missing test scores will not be reviewed.

 Do I need to take the TOEFL exam?
 Can the TOEFL exam be waived in certain cases for international students?